gimlet-io/gimlet-website/src/docs/install-gimletd-and-enable-release-automation.md

 # Install GimletD and enable release automation

-In this tutorial you will install GimletD, Gimlet's release manager component, and test the release automation.
+In this tutorial, you will install GimletD, Gimlet's release manager component, and test the release automation function.

 GimletD is the release manager.
 It has write access to the gitops repository, and encompasses all logic related to making releases, rollbacks, and git audit log processing.

 ## Prerequisites

 - Make sure to orient yourself by learning about the [components](/concepts/components) of Gimlet.
-- Read the [GimletD concepts](/concepts/gimletd-concepts) to see how it fits to the Gimlet universe and to CI pipelines
+- Read the [GimletD concepts](/concepts/gimletd-concepts) to see how it fits into the Gimlet universe and CI pipelines.
 - You need to have a free GitHub account, or any other git provider that you know enough to translate the Github configuration instructions in this guide to the provider of your choice.

 ## Installation yamls and configuration

-You can get the Kubernetes yamls by rendering the Helm chart with the minimum configuration you can see bellow:
+You can get the Kubernetes yamls by rendering the Helm chart with the minimum configuration you can see below:

 ```bash
 cat << EOF > values.yaml